 More than 1100 dogs and puppies

-will be spared continued misery in the largest puppy mill in the state by
+were spared continued misery in the largest puppy mill in Wisconsin by

-Wisconsin Humane Society's recent purchase of Puppy Haven Kennel!
+Wisconsin Humane Society's 2008 purchase of Puppy Haven Kennel.

 2008, the WHS announced that it had purchased the assets of Puppy Haven Kennel

 in Greene Lake Co., WI.
-Former owner Wallace Havens says he wishes to retire;
+Former owner Wallace Havens said he wished to retire;

-he is selling just the dogs and the equipment used in his breeding operation
+he sold the dogs and the equipment used in his breeding operation but not the

 The more than 1100 dogs included